Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 Your website design significantly impacts whether visitors stick around — and deciding to stay or leave happens within seconds.

 Develop your website with a responsive design, so it will comfortably adjust to any browser size.
-This way, users can easily see and use your site on mobile devices, tablets, and desktop computers.
+This way, users can easily access your site on mobile devices, tablets, laptops, and desktops.
 A responsive design ensures a positive experience for every visitor to your website.

 Consider the aesthetic value of your site, too.
 Keep the homepage organized so patients can focus on and find key information.
 Feature high-resolution photos of you, your providers and staff, your practice, and even community events.

 The ultimate business goal for your website is conversion — getting site visitors to request or book an appointment and become patients.
-This requires placing prominent calls-to-action (CTAs) strategically across your website.
+This requires placing prominent calls to action (CTAs) strategically throughout your website.

 Give prospective patients the power to book an appointment or speak with your staff without having to take additional actions beyond your website.